invpe/GridShell/Documentation/Fun/README.md

 Their protocol is simple and allows for a quick integration.
 Of course, this will never be efficent to run on GridShell due to the characteristics of distributed computing, but executing a mining task on the network is a good fun and exercise ✨

+This isn't anything special, but demonstrates how quickly i could integrate a network of nodes to a specific task.

 ![image](https://github.com/invpe/GridShell/assets/106522950/64b0d2af-092f-4ad2-8204-fa98cf27f4c7)